-- St.LukesHealth: offers a discount for people who pay half-yearly or annual premiums in advance, but the amount of discount available is not disclosed on its website.
+- St.LukesHealth: offers a discount for people who pay half-yearly or annual premiums in advance.

-The extra benefit of this option is that you could lock in your current premiums before the April 1 premium hikes come into effect.
+The extra benefit of this option is that you may be able to lock in your current premiums before the 1 April premium hikes come into effect.
 HIF, for instance, guarantees “rate protection” if you pay your premiums before that date, in either 12-month, six-month, three-month, one-month or one-fortnight advance payments.
-Depending how much your health fund increases premiums by, this could result in an additional saving of 2.92% or so on next year’s premiums.
+Depending how much your health fund increases premiums by, this could result in an additional saving of 2.74% on average on next year’s premiums.

 If you’re comparing health insurance policies, the table below displays some of the hospital and extras policies currently available on Canstar’s database for a single female born in 1985 seeking cover in NSW without pregnancy cover.
 Please note the table is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical) and features links direct to the providers’ websites.
 Use Canstar’s health insurance comparison selector to view a wide range of policies.

 Choosing to pay a higher excess on your health insurance could actually decrease the overall cost to you.
 The excess is the amount of money you agree to pay towards a hospital claim on your health insurance policy, and then if there’s any further expenses your insurer would cover the rest (up to the limit of your cover).

 For instance, choosing a $500 excess instead of a $250 excess could mean a premium cut of around $140 for a single person’s Gold hospital and extras policy, or $326 off for the same type of family policy, based on average figures from the Canstar database.